Gugulethu-Nyoni/semantq/docs/mscr.md

 # Semantq MSCR Architecture: Full-Stack Setup Guide

-Welcome to the **Semantq MSCR Architecture** documentation!
+Welcome to the **Semantq MSCR Architecture** documentation.
 This guide will walk you through the setup, usage, and workflow of the **Model-Service-Controller-Routes (MSCR)** architecture for building scalable and maintainable full-stack applications.
 Whether you're creating individual components or generating a full resource, Semantq's CLI makes it easy to scaffold your backend with support for database adapters like **Supabase** and **MongoDB**.
+(More adapters to be added.)

 ---